KatherLab/COBRA/README.md

 ### Abstract

-Representation learning of pathology whole-slide images (WSIs) has primarily relied on weak supervision with Multiple Instance Learning (MIL).
+>Representation learning of pathology whole-slide images (WSIs) has primarily relied on weak supervision with Multiple >Instance Learning (MIL).
-This approach leads to slide representations highly tailored to a specific clinical task.
+>This approach leads to slide representations highly tailored to a specific clinical task.
-Self-supervised learning (SSL) has been successfully applied to train histopathology foundation models (FMs) for patch embedding generation.
+>Self-supervised learning (SSL) has been successfully applied to train histopathology foundation models (FMs) for patch >embedding generation.
-However, generating patient or slide level embeddings remains challenging.
+>However, generating patient or slide level embeddings remains challenging.
-Existing approaches for slide representation learning extend the principles of SSL from patch level learning to entire slides by aligning different augmentations of the slide or by utilizing multimodal data.
+>Existing approaches for slide representation learning extend the principles of SSL from patch level learning to entire >slides by aligning different augmentations of the slide or by utilizing multimodal data.
-By integrating tile embeddings from multiple FMs, we propose a new single modality SSL method in feature space that generates useful slide representations.
+>By integrating tile embeddings from multiple FMs, we propose a new single modality SSL method in feature space that >generates useful slide representations.
-Our contrastive pretraining strategy, called CORBA, employs multiple FMs and an architecture based on Mamba-2.
-CORBA exceeds performance of state-of-the-art slide encoders on four different public CPTAC cohorts on average by at least $+4.5\%$ AUC, despite only being pretrained on 3048 WSIs from TCGA.
+>Our contrastive pretraining strategy, called CORBA, employs multiple FMs and an architecture based on Mamba-2.
+CORBA >exceeds performance of state-of-the-art slide encoders on four different public CPTAC cohorts on average by at least $>+4.5\%$ AUC, despite only being pretrained on 3048 WSIs from TCGA.
 Additionally, COBRA is readily compatible at inference time with previously unseen feature extractors.

 ### Installation